Knowledge base

 Preamble

-Create the Video Streaming sharing link
+Create the Streaming Video share link

 - Once in the meeting, click on the action menu ○○○ in the kMeet toolbar.

-- Choose Start live streaming:
+- Choose to Start live streaming:

-- Click the Start button:
+- Click the button to Start:

 This guide explains how live broadcast a list of videos of the VOD service with the product Streaming video.